josepcrespo/the-agile-monkeys-api-test/README.md

 - **Production mode**

-Navigate to the project root directory and execute:
+Navigate to the project root directory and run:

 ```bash
 $ npm run start